alex-bagnoud/Linking-16S-to-amoA-taxonomy/README.md

 ### Annotation of *amoA* genes

-The newly found *amoA* sequences were then annotated based on Alves et *al*. database, using QIIME1, as recommanded by the authors.
+The newly found *amoA* sequences were then annotated based on Alves et *al*. database, using QIIME1, as recommended by the authors.

 ### Extraction of 16S rRNA genes